Norman Cornish: Biography

 Norman Cornish was born in 1919 in Spennymoor, (later to house the Spennymoor Settlement) in County Durham in North East England.
 He started work as a miner in 1933, at the age of 14, and continued to work as a miner after his painting career was established, until he retired to become a full-time artist in 1966.

 Married to Sarah, the couple had two children, John and Ann.
 Cornish died in 2014.

 Career

 Cornish joined the "Pitman's Academy" art school, in the Spennymoor Settlement, at the age of 15, becoming known as a "pit painter", and was the last surviving member of the Spennymoor institute.
 A former miner, he was known for his pictures of mining community life.
 Other artistic contemporaries of Cornish from the Spennymoor Settlement included Herbert Dees, Robert Heslop and Tom McGuinness.

 Cornish was granted an honorary Master of Arts degree by Newcastle University in 1974, and an honorary doctorate by Sunderland University in 2012.
 He was a contemporary and friend of the artist L. S. Lowry.

 Artworks

-Cornish's 22 × 29 in painting, "Bar Scene" was found to contain a self-portrait of the artist on the enclosed back side of the canvas in 2024.
+Cornish's 22 × 29 in painting, Bar Scene, was found to contain a self-portrait of the artist on the enclosed back side of the canvas in 2024.
 Potentially unknown for 60 years, the self-portrait is the 29th known of Cornish.

+The largest collection of Cornish's work is held by Northumbria University, with the oldest painting, Colliery Row, dating to 1947.
+A mural showing the Durham Miners Gala is in Bishop Auckland Town Hall.
+It was originally displayed in County Hall, Durham, but the building is scheduled for demolition.